-- 6.171 The Sport England guidance sets out the required approach towards modelling of grass pitch sports, using Team Generation Rates, the temporal demand for the sport (the number of matches at peak time), and the availability of pitches of the required size.
-This section provides a detailed assessment of cricket using this methodology. - 6.172 The peak time requirement in 2014 was for 5 grounds, to cater for the 9 teams playing on Saturday afternoons. - 6.173 In terms of the number of strips required to cater for the demand, the calculation is based on an average of 3.5 matches per strip in any one season.
+- 6.159 The Sport England guidance sets out the required approach towards modelling of grass pitch sports, using Team Generation Rates, the temporal demand for the sport (the number of matches at peak time), and the availability of pitches of the required size.
+This section provides a detailed assessment of cricket using this methodology. - 6.160 The peak time requirement in 2014 was for 5 grounds, to cater for the 9 teams playing on Saturday afternoons. - 6.161 In terms of the number of strips required to cater for the demand, the calculation is based on an average of 3.5 matches per strip in any one season.
 This is based on the advice of English Cricket Board.
 The total number of strips available in Rutland is 84 across all of the sites, or provision for 294 matches.
 The total match demand in 2014 was for 115 strips, so the theoretical strip capacity easily met the demand in 2014 (a surplus of 179 strip capacity).

-6.174 Rutland does not appear to have significant level of casual cricket in parks, so no specific allowance has been included within the modelling for this.
+6.162 Rutland does not appear to have significant level of casual cricket in parks, so no specific allowance has been included within the modelling for this.

-- 6.175 There are 9 cricket sites with 10 grounds in Rutland available and used for community cricket.
+- 6.163 There are 9 cricket sites with 10 grounds in Rutland available and used for community cricket.
 All of the sites are in secure community use and none of the sites are shared with football or winter sports.
-The ground quality on almost all of the sites is therefore good, with the exception of North Luffenham which is a small club with one senior midweek and one junior team. - 6.176 There is sufficient capacity across the sites to cater for the demand now and in the future.
-However the Oakham Cricket Club is too small to enable the club to progress up the leagues, and there is no space for practice nets.
-The club is not able to cater for the demand particularly from juniors, and requires a second site. - 6.177 The ancillary facilities at the cricket sites are generally good, with the exception being Ketton's clubhouse, and the parking at Oakham.
+The ground quality on almost all of the sites is therefore good, with the exception of North Luffenham which is a small club with one senior midweek and one junior team. - 6.164 There is sufficient capacity across the sites to cater for the demand now and in the future.
+However the Oakham Cricket Club site is small, and there is no space for practice nets.
+The club is not able to cater for the demand particularly from juniors, and would benefit from a second site, although identifying a site and resources may be challenging. - 6.165 The ancillary facilities at the cricket sites are generally good, with the exception being Ketton's clubhouse, and the parking at Oakham.

-- 6.178 The modelling is summarised in Figures 80 in terms of grounds, and Figure 81 in terms of number of strips, suggests that there is overall sufficient playing field space in secure community use for cricket up to 2036. - 6.179 These findings were based on an assessment of future pitch needs following the methodology set out in the Sport England Guidance, including Team Generation Rates, forecast demographics for Rutland, and a forecast growth in the game of 0.5% per annum across the age groups.
+- 6.166 The modelling is summarised in Figures 80 in terms of grounds, and Figure 81 in terms of number of strips, suggests that there is overall sufficient playing field space in secure community use for cricket up to 2036. - 6.167 These findings were based on an assessment of future pitch needs following the methodology set out in the Sport England Guidance, including Team Generation Rates, forecast demographics for Rutland, and a forecast growth in the game of 0.5% per annum across the age groups.
 The modelling does not include provision for a ladies team as there is only one and that is occasional, and is based at Ketton.
 Should one or more women's teams become fully established then there would still sufficient capacity up to 2036.

-- 6.180 There is sufficient capacity across the sites in Rutland to cater for cricket up to 2036, however there are specific issues at some clubs which will require attention.
-These are: - Oakham CC need for additional ground suitable for high level league cricket. - Ketton need for improvements to clubhouse. - Empingham improved nets.
+- 6.168 There is sufficient capacity across the sites in Rutland to cater for cricket up to 2036, however there are specific issues at some clubs which will require attention.
+These are: - Oakham CC need for additional space for nets and progression. - Ketton need for improvements to clubhouse. - Empingham improved nets.